- Why redact or remove sensitive content?

 - Show All

-For a full list of articles about security, see Overview of security in Acrobat and PDF content.
+For a full list of articles about security, see Overview of security in Acrobat DC and PDFs.

 Why redact or remove sensitive content?